legacysurvey/legacysurvey/pages/dr1/description.rst

 Astrometry
 ==========

-The astrometry is currently tied to star positions in Pan-STARRS.
+The astrometry is currently tied to star positions in Pan-STARRS-1, which is implicitly at the time of observation for Pan-STARRS-1.

+The Astrometry.net code has been run on SourceExtractor-generated source lists (the same sources used for PSF determination).
+This yields WCS headers with 2nd-order SIP polynomial distortions.
+The astrometric reference catalog is from Pan-STARRS-1.
+This is solved independently on each CCD.

 In the DR1 footprint, the SDSS data spans epochs ??? through ???.